wen-l-liu/HotSpot/README.md

   - Accessibility features include keyboard navigation, ARIA labels, and screen reader support.
   Fonts
   Primary font is - Lexend for main website text.
-  Secondary font is - Pridi for logo brand font.
+  Secondary font is - Zain for logo brand font.
 - **Reasoning For Any Final Changes:**
   - User feedback led to improvements in navigation flow, review visibility, and mobile responsiveness.
 Adjustments were made to enhance inclusivity and overall user satisfaction.